secureCryptoConfig/secureCryptoConfig/draft-kmindi-secure-crypto-config.md

 #### Hashing
 Hashing is an important cryptographic primitives and is often needed as a part of many other cryptographic use cases e.g. password derivation.

-Expected input parameters by cryptography users:
+The only expected input parameters by cryptography users:

 - plaintext